Samurai016/concrete_websocket/README.md

   ```bash
   sudo systemctl restart apache2
   ```
-* Now instead of connecting to `wss://yourdomain.com:port/`, connecto to `wss://yourdomain.com/wss` (no port and add the `/wss` path)
+* Now, instead of connecting to `wss://yourdomain.com:port/`, connect to `wss://yourdomain.com/wss` (without specifying the port and add the /wss path) 🔒

-For Nginx user maybe [this solution](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect#answer-43012985) could work but I not tested it personally so I don't guarantee.
+For Nginx users, [this solution](https://stackoverflow.com/questions/16979793/php-ratchet-websocket-ssl-connect#answer-43012985) may work, but I haven't personally tested it, so I can't guarantee its effectiveness. 🚀